hmalphettes/vault-plugin-secrets-vsphere/README.md

     In that case only roles configured with an existing user and password will be functional

 2. Configure a role.
-A role may be set up with either an existing user, or a set of VSphere roles that will be assigned to a dynamically created service principal.
+A role may be set up with either an existing user, or a set of vSphere roles that will be assigned to a dynamically created service principal.

 To configure a role called "my-role" with an existing user: